Elzéar Bédard

 Elzéar Bédard (24 July 1799 – 11 August 1849) was a lawyer and a member of the Legislative Assembly of Lower Canada.
 He later became a judge.

 He was born at Quebec City in 1799, the son of Pierre-Stanislas Bédard.
 Bédard received a typical education for the time which he completed in 1818.
 He then pursued a career in the priesthood but abandoned this and in 1819 articled to become a lawyer which took place in 1824.
 By 1830, he was involved in provincial politics and ran unsuccessfully in Kamouraska.
 He won a by-election in 1832 for Montmorency, a riding left vacant by Philippe Panet.
 He aligned himself with Louis-Joseph Papineau's Patriote party program and in 1834 was the member who introduced the Ninety-Two Resolutions, although likely he did not have a significant role in the preparation.

 He was the first mayor of Quebec City, (1833–1834), but lost the next election to René-Édouard Caron.
-A close friend and supporter of Lord Gosford, he was appointed a judge of the Court of King's Bench in 1836, an appointment that was called bribery by his radical adversaries in the Patriote party.
+A close friend and supporter of Archibald Acheson, he was appointed a judge of the Court of King's Bench in 1836, an appointment that was called bribery by his radical adversaries in the Patriote party.

-Bédard was a political moderate at a time when a more extreme outlook was held by most politicians and this stance brought him some adversity and misfortune during his political life.